Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 -

-- January 8 for fall (August) enrollment
+- January 8: fall (August) enrollment

-- August 1 for spring (January) enrollment
+- August 1: spring (January) enrollment

-- December 1 for summer (June) enrollment
+- December 1: summer (June) enrollment

 The department has set priority deadlines for domestic applications.